|* Welcome to Turk Forums -- The #1 TracFone and Net10 Forum in the World!|

 Bad To The Bone.

-So, if anyone has any more info, thoughts or questions on this phone, feel free to post it all here ... thanks.
+* So, if anyone has any more info, thoughts, or questions on this phone, please post it all here ... thanks.

 No, it's not April Fool's day...
 I know there's a thread for new releases, but I think the calls for it's own thread.